 26. Can you use the standby DB instances with primary DB instances while executing DB instances as a Multi-AZ deployment?

-Answer: The answer to this is a no. Since standby DB instances only work if primary instances crash, therefore they cannot work hand in hand.
+Answer: The answer to this question will be a no. Since standby DB instances only work if primary instances crash, therefore they cannot work hand in hand.

 27. What do you understand about SNS?

-The Publisher is the server that sends messages for the user.
-The messages can be anything, such as a simple notification or a warning.
-Also, these messages are received on one of the server-supported protocols such as HTTP, Lamba, etc.
+The Publisher is the server that sends messages to the user.
+These messages can be anything, such as simple notifications or warnings.
+Also, these messages are received on one of the server-supported protocols such as HTTP and Lambda.